wixplosives/stylable.io/docs/getting-started/storybook-integration.md

 :::caution

-This snippet should work for the default Storybook configuration while having assumptions about the structure of the webpack configuration file, and so this might break in future releases.
+This snippet should work with default Storybook configuration.
+It assumes some things about the structure of the file which might not be true in future releases of Storybook.

 :::